New Jersey

 Under the Consumer Fraud Act, the Attorney General may seek civil penalties of up to $10,000 for a first violation and up to $20,000 for each subsequent violation.
 These penalties apply on a per-violation basis, meaning a single data practice affecting thousands of consumers could result in significant cumulative penalties.

-For the first 18 months following the law's effective date (January 15, 2025, through approximately July 15, 2026), the Division of Consumer Affairs must issue a notice to a controller before bringing an enforcement action, provided a cure is deemed possible.
+For the first 18 months following the law's effective date, the Division of Consumer Affairs must issue a notice to a controller before bringing an enforcement action, provided a cure is deemed possible.
 The controller then has 30 days to cure the alleged violation after receiving notice of noncompliance.
+That 18-month window runs from January 15, 2025 through July 15, 2026.

-After July 2026, the mandatory cure period sunsets.
-At that point, whether to offer a cure opportunity before taking enforcement action becomes entirely at the discretion of the Attorney General.
-This is a critical transition for businesses, as the AG will no longer be required to give advance warning before pursuing penalties.
+After July 15, 2026, the mandatory cure period sunsets.
+Whether to offer a cure opportunity before taking enforcement action then becomes entirely at the discretion of the Attorney General.
+Businesses that have not yet completed NJDPA compliance programs face materially higher enforcement risk after that date, because the AG can pursue penalties without first giving a 30-day warning.

 New Jersey Data Breach Notification Law

 Separate from the NJDPA, New Jersey has a longstanding data breach notification law codified at N.J.S.A.
-56:8-161 through 56:8-166.
+56:8-161 through 56:8-166 (the Identity Theft Prevention Act).
 This law predates the NJDPA and establishes requirements for notifying consumers when their personal information has been compromised.

 What Triggers a Notification